-- <roundrect> attributes "x", "y", "w", "h", all required decimals.
-Also "arcsize" an optional decimal attribute defining how large, the corner curves are.
+- <roundrect> - attributes "x", "y", "w", "h", all required decimals.
+Also "arcsize" is an optional decimal attribute defining how large the corner curves are.

 Path is a similar structure as path in SVG.
 It should start with a <move> where "x" and "y" define the coordinate.
 After move, an arbitrary number of geometry elements should follow.

 - <move> - to attributes required decimals (x,y).

 - <line> - to attributes required decimals (x,y).